 When you hear the word ‘trauma’ it is common to think of many different things.
-Some may imagine violence and life-threatening situations, some may picture sexual violence, others may remember emotional volatility in your household when growing up.
-All of these examples are common and impactful trauma histories that can drastically shape someone’s views on life and people.
+Some may imagine violence and life-threatening situations.
+Others may picture sexual violence, or remember emotional volatility in your household when growing up.
+All of these examples are common and impactful trauma histories.
+These can drastically shape someone’s views on life and people.

 Traumatic events in one’s life can alter your sense of safety, trust in other people, and basic coping.
 The younger you were when experiencing the trauma, the deeper the impact.
 A common diagnosis connected to prior experiences of trauma is Post-Traumatic Stress Disorder (PTSD).
-People diagnosed with this condition will experience nightmares, flashbacks, and constant guardedness in life which is called ‘hypervigilance.’
-A good way to think of this is that people with PTSD will walk through life in a constant Fight-or-Flight state of being.
+People diagnosed with this condition will experience nightmares, flashbacks, and constant guardedness in life called ‘hypervigilance.’
+People with PTSD may walk through life in a constant Fight-or-Flight state of being.
 This constantly weighs on relationships and drains away a sense of hope and safety in life.
-Drug use or alcoholism commonly come with this condition as a way to numb out the overwhelming and chaotic fear.
+Drug use or alcoholism commonly come with this condition.
+They are a way to numb out the overwhelming and chaotic fear.

-To better understand trauma, we will start by breaking this into two core types of trauma: simple trauma and complex trauma.
+To better understand trauma, we will start by breaking this into two core types of trauma.
+These are simple trauma and complex trauma.
 Simple trauma refers to specific events that we commonly associate with PTSD.
 Examples could include a terrible car wreck, sexual assault, or armed robbery.
 Just because the term for this is ‘simple’ doesn’t mean this is anyway less harmful to you than complex trauma.
-If you have experienced a significant traumatic event in your past, a treatment approach can be designed to help your wound from this event heal into a scar.
+If you have experienced a significant traumatic event in your past, an effective treatment approach can be designed.
+Your open wound from this event will heal into a scar.

 ‘Simple trauma’ therapy often involves grounding and relaxation techniques combined with what we would call the ‘narrative’ of the event.
-This means walking through, while in a safe physical and emotional space, the details of the traumatic event so as to package the narrative into something less triggering and disruptive.
-By repeatedly talking and feeling through the trauma, you become less afraid of the details of the story and feel empowered to hold the story in your mind, rather than flee away from it.
+This means walking through the details of the traumatic event.
+We create a safe physical and emotional space designed to package the narrative into something less triggering and disruptive.
+By repeatedly talking and feeling through the trauma, you become less afraid of the details of the story.
+You’ll feel empowered to hold the story in your mind, rather than flee away from it.

 Complex trauma refers to repeated impactful events over a period of time which distort your overall sense of safety and trust in life.
 Examples of complex trauma would include serving a long tour of duty in the armed forces with repeated exposures to bombs and threats, being in an ongoing domestic violence relationship, or growing up in a household in which you witness your mom suffering from alcoholism and making repeated suicide attempts.
 Because complex trauma develops over a longer period of time than does simple trauma, the treatment cannot be as based on a specific narrative.